-- Christ’s Authority – Christ is seated at the right hand of God, above all rule and authority.
+- Christ’s Authority – Christ is seated at the right hand of God, at the head of all principality, rule, and authority.
 We are also seated with Him in heavenly places.
 (Hebrews 2:14-15, Ephesians 2:4-7)

 Therefore, no one is to act as your judge in regard to food and drink, or in respect to a festival or a new moon, or a Sabbath day— 17 things which are only a shadow of what is to come; but the substance belongs to Christ.
 18 Take care that no one keeps defrauding you of your prize by delighting in humility and the worship of the angels, taking his stand on visions he has seen, inflated without cause by his fleshly mind, 19 and not holding firmly to the head, from whom the entire body, being supplied and held together by the joints and ligaments, grows with a growth which is from God.
 20 If you have died with Christ to the elementary principles of the world, why, as if you were living in the world, do you submit yourself to decrees, such as, 21 “Do not handle, do not taste, do not touch!”
 22 (which all refer to things destined to perish with use)—in accordance with the commandments and teachings of man?
 23 These are matters which do have the appearance of wisdom in self-made religion and humility and severe treatment of the body, but are of no value against fleshly indulgence.

-We see in this passage that some of the believers in Colosse believed that they had to observe Jewish laws.
-I love how Paul calls these laws shadows, then contrasts them with Christ, the substance.
+We see in this passage that there were false teachers in Colosse trying to convince the believers that they had to observe Jewish laws.
+I love how Paul calls these laws shadow of things to come and then contrasts them with Christ, the substance.
 Shadows represent the incomplete nature of the former laws.
 It was only in Christ that we are made complete.
 The phrase in v.
 19 “holding firmly to the head” is referring to Christ and his authority over all these other rules and regulations.

 Romans 14 gives us some great insight.
 In chapter 14 we learn that our religious practices must come out of personal conviction and faith in God.
 We are not to judge each other in regard to food or drink.
 Instead, we are to not put an obstacle in a brother’s way.